JeffLeFoll/polymer-101/README.md

 ![app-build-components](imgs/app-build-components.png)

-## Step 2 - The langing page - part 1
+## Step 2 - The landing page - part 1
 We will start by creating a page that list all the Blog Post's.
 We will retrieve the data making a GET request on [https://polymer-101-workshop.cleverapps.io/api/blogpost](https://polymer-101-workshop.cleverapps.io/api/blogpost) (using the Fetch API).

 The data will be displayed in a [`paper-card` element](https://www.webcomponents.org/element/PolymerElements/paper-card) (in your terminal do a `bower i --save paper-card`)

-## Step 3 - The langing page - part 2
+## Step 3 - The landing page - part 2
 Now that we have some data we will do some refactoring.
 To avoid that our page start to do to much things (fetching the data, handling its display, ...) we will start some refactoring.
 We will extract the display part in a new component called `blog-article-lite`.